 Staff Training and Consumer Education

-Successful implementation necessitates comprehensive educational programs encompassing:
+Successful implementation requires comprehensive education programs covering:

-– Identification of certified products
+- Identification of certified goods

-– Understanding of local infrastructure capabilities
+- Awareness of local infrastructure capacities

-– Communication of environmental benefits
+- Explanation of environmental advantages

-Performance Testing and Validation
+- Performance Testing and Verification

-– Load capacity and durability
+- - Load-bearing capacity and resilience

-– Compatibility with existing equipment
+- - Compatibility with existing machinery

 Are biodegradable bags more expensive than traditional plastic?